 1. Art.
-9 provides for the granting citizenship to aliens who were born in the Republic of Croatia, have had five years of residence prior to their application and for whom it can be concluded from their behaviour that they have respected the legal order, the customs and the culture of the Republic of Croatia.
-Hence, this specific group of applicants does not have to fulfil conditions 1, 2 and 4 of the regular naturalisation procedure.30
+9 provides for the granting of citizenship to aliens who were born in the Republic of Croatia, live in the Republic of Croatia and have legal permanent residence, have renounced any foreign citizenship, or submitted proof that they will be released from other citizenships and for whom it can be concluded from their behaviour that they have respected the legal order and the customs of the Republic of Croatia.
+Hence, this specific group of applicants does not have to fulfil conditions 1, 3 and 4 of the regular naturalisation procedure.36

 2. Art.
-10 provides for the spouse of a Croatian citizen with permanent residency in the Republic of Croatia to obtain Croatian citizenship, provided that it can be concluded from his or her behaviour that he or she respects the legal order, the customs and the culture of the Republic of Croatia.
+10 provides for the spouse of a Croatian citizen with approved permanent residency in the Republic of Croatia to obtain Croatian citizenship, provided that it can be concluded from his or her behaviour that he or she respects the legal order and the customs and the culture of the Republic of Croatia.

-3. Emigrants, their descendants and their spouses are similarly granted citizenship under art.
+3. Emigrants, their descendants up to the third generations of straight-line relationship and their spouses are similarly granted citizenship under art.
 11, even if they do 'not meet the prerequisites from art.
-8, paragraph 1, points 1-4'.
+8, paragraph 1, points 1-3'.
 An emigrant is defined as a 'person who has emigrated from Croatia with the intention to live permanently abroad'.
-There is no specification in the law as to the number of generations entitled to apply through art.
-11. This opens up the possibility for all emigrants and their descendents to acquire Croatian citizenship.
-Candidates have to show documents proving the emigration from the territory of the Republic of Croatia, and the connection to the original emigrant (through birth and marriage certificates).
+The law emphasises that for the citizenship acquisition purposes, the person is not considered as an